vyos/vyos-documentation/docs/contributing/issues-features.rst

 Report a Bug
 ************

-Create an account on VyOS Phabricator_.
-Phabricator_ is located at https://phabricator.vyos.net.
-To create a bug-report use the quick link in the left side under the specific project.
+In order to open up a bug-report/feature request you need to create yourself an account on VyOS Phabricator_.
+On the left side of the specific project (VyOS 1.2 or VyOS 1.3) you will find quick-links for opening a bug-report/feature request.

 * Provide as much information as you can
 * Which version of VyOS are you using? ``run show version``